Stability-AI/StableSwarmUI/src/BuiltinExtensions/ComfyUIBackend/README.md

 (TODO): explain the Node tab and how to use it within StableSwarmUI, link out to Comfy docs for usage of the node editor itself.

+- When using a custom workflow in the main Generate tab:
+    - Default nodes (KSampler, LoadCheckpoint, etc) will automatically detect and link to standard Swarm workflows.
+    - You can use the `SwarmLoraLoader` node to allow loading loras in your workflow, see [here](https://github.com/Stability-AI/StableSwarmUI/issues/130#issuecomment-1772718963)

 ### Making and Using Your Own Custom Workflow Files

 (TODO): explain the API-specific workflow file format, how it differs from workflows in the UI, and how to use it.

+(TODO): Are API-format custom workflows even relevant anymore?
+UI-workflows are easier and nicer.

 (Note: this readme section should mention that the main checkpoint loader should be ID `4` for best compatibility, due to how ComfyUI loads models - see `just_load_model.json`)